Jonathan97-web/CaseStudyRoadsurferReact/README.md

 -- Test so that the alerts pop up when they should.

 - Automated tests:
--- I wrote 3 automated tests to test the following:
+-- I wrote 4 automated tests to test the following:
 -- Created a test to render the Navbar component and sets the location to Berlin.
 -- Created a test to render the App component to make sure it renders correctly.
+-- Created a test to render the DropDownStation component, using fetchData and locations as mock data.
--- Created a test to render the calendar component, make sure it fetches locations and expects to find customer name and booking id.
+-- Created a test to render the Calendar component and expects to find the previous week button and next week button.

 - These tests do not cover the entire application, but as a future feature it will.